wasp-os/wasp-os/docs/install.rst

 .. note::

-    To remain in OTA update mode it is import to release the button as soon as the boot logo appears otherwise you may acidentally request the bootloader restart the application!
+    To remain in OTA update mode it is import to release the button as soon as the boot logo appears otherwise you may accidentally request the bootloader restart the application!

 When the bootloader starts it will display a boot logo for two seconds and will